open-company/open-company-change/README.md

 ## Overview

-The OpenCompany Change Service handles propogating events on content resources to other users/sessions to enable real-time updates.
+The OpenCompany Change Service handles propogating events on content resources to other users/sessions to enable real-time updates, and provides seen & read tracking.

 ## Local Setup